Do you have an interest in becoming a licensed electrician? Consider joining the Associated Builders and Contractors (ABC) Electrician Apprenticeship.

 Climb the Electrician Career Ladder

-Continue to work the required hours for your area, and one day take the exam to become a Master Electrician.
+Work the required hours as a Journeyman Electrician to take the exam to become a Master Electrician.
 (Some states do not license Master Electricians.
-In those cases the next step after a Journeyman is to become a licensed contractor.)
+In that case, the next step after a Journeyman is to become a licensed contractor.)

-It is a good idea to review our Electrician's Career Guide.
-You have a wide variety of positions available as you gain skill and knowledge.
-And, it gives tips for getting that promotion you have your eyes on.
+Check out our Electrician’s Career Guide.
+A wide variety of positions are available as you gain skill and knowledge.
+The Guide also gives tips on getting that promotion you have your eye on.

 Start your career by joining the ABC Electrician Apprenticeship.
 It’s a great way to educate yourself and advance into the many diverse and rewarding positions available.